acidburnt/flex_air_sdk/AIR SDK Readme.txt

  - Descriptor.3.1.xsd - An XML Schema Definition file for the AIR 3.1 extension descriptor file.

+ - Descriptor.3.2.xsd - An XML Schema Definition file for the AIR 3.2 extension descriptor file.

+ - Descriptor.3.3.xsd - An XML Schema Definition file for the AIR 3.3 extension descriptor file.

+ - Descriptor.3.4.xsd - An XML Schema Definition file for the AIR 3.4 extension descriptor file.

+ - Descriptor.3.5.xsd - An XML Schema Definition file for the AIR 3.5 extension descriptor file.

+ - Descriptor.3.6.xsd - An XML Schema Definition file for the AIR 3.6 extension descriptor file.

  - extension-descriptor-template.xml -  A template of the extension descriptor file, which is required for each AIR extension.